sagemathinc/cocalc_tutorial/README.md

 ## Course material

 * Section 0 - [Getting Started](./getting_started/getting_started.md)
-* Section 1 - Overview of what you can *easily* do in SMC?
+* Section 1 - [A tour of SageMathCloud](/functionality/functionality.md) - An overview of what you can *easily* do in SMC?
 * Section 2 - What can't you do in SMC?
 * Section 3 - [Creating a course](./creating_a_course/creating_course.md)
 * Section 4 - Assignments